tenlekdan/tenlekdan/README.md

 - 📄 Know about my experiences [https://drive.google.com/file/d/1fiYXj7Sd0BXBlX5oZG9LDrQxN3Rh7yzU/view?usp=drive_link](https://drive.google.com/file/d/1fiYXj7Sd0BXBlX5oZG9LDrQxN3Rh7yzU/view?usp=drive_link)

-- ⚡ Fun fact **Hiking is Did you know that hiking can boost your creativity and problem-solving skills?
+- ⚡ Fun fact **Did you know that hiking can boost your creativity and problem-solving skills?
 A study published in the journal PLOS ONE found that spending time in nature, disconnected from electronic devices, can increase creative problem-solving skills by as much as 50%.
 So, the next time you hit the trails, not only are you getting great exercise and enjoying beautiful scenery, but you're also giving your brain a creativity boost!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">